The Definitive Guide to Software Asset Management

 Software Asset Management best practices

-Start with your biggest area of exposure
+1. Start with your biggest area of exposure

 Don't try and do everything all at once.
 Take a breath, identify and focus on your biggest risk, and build from there.
+Effective management specially while managing software assets is about taking your time.
+Asset managers are key in this manner.

-Manage software installations
+2. Manage software assets and installations

 Software deployment is a major point of control, and it's important to ensure that only authorized, licensed, and safe software is installed on your devices.
 Lockdown corporate devices so that all installations go via the service desk and use a definitive media library or DML to check, vet, and install all software from a central, safe source.

-Don't work in isolation
+3. Don't work in isolation

 Align your SAM practice with other IT processes.
 As we mentioned, not only must it be integrated to your ITAM, but it also works alongside your full scope of IT activities, particularly IT service delivery across your organization.